The Church of Jesus Christ of Latter-day Saints: Practices

-Ordinances
+Rituals

-In the church, an ordinance is a sacred rite or ceremony that has spiritual and symbolic meanings, and acts as a means of conveying divine grace.
-Ordinances are physical acts which signify or symbolize an underlying spiritual act; for some ordinances, the spiritual act is the finalization of a covenant between the ordinance recipient and God.
-Ordinances are generally performed under priesthood authority.
+In the church, an ordinance is a sacred rite or ceremony that has spiritual and symbolic meanings, and is performed under priesthood authority.
+For some ordinances, the act is tied to a covenant between the ordinance recipient and God.

 The ordinance of baptism is believed to bind its participant to Jesus Christ, who saves them in their imperfection if they continually keep their promises to him.
 Baptism is performed by immersion, and is typically administered to children starting at age eight.

-Church members believe that through the ordinances of temple sealing and temple endowment, anyone can be eternally connected with their families beyond this life and can be perfected in Jesus Christ to eventually become like their Heavenly Parents—in essence gods.
+Church members believe that through the ordinances of temple sealing and temple endowment, anyone can reach the highest level of salvation in the celestial kingdom and eternally live in God's presence, continue as families, become gods, create worlds, and make spirit children over whom they will govern.

-Other ordinances performed in the church include confirmation, the sacrament (equivalent to the Eucharist or holy communion), and priesthood ordination.
+Other ordinances performed in the church include confirmation, the sacrament (analogous to the Eucharist or holy communion), priesthood ordination, patriarchal blessing, anointing of the sick, and priesthood blessings.

-Word of Wisdom
+Diet and health

 The LDS Church asks its members to adhere to a dietary code called the Word of Wisdom, in which they abstain from the consumption of alcohol, coffee, tea, tobacco, and illicit or harmful substances.
 The Word of Wisdom also encourages the consumption of herbs and grains along with the moderate consumption of meat.

 When Joseph Smith published the Word of Wisdom in 1833, it was considered only advice; violation did not restrict church membership.
 During the 1890s, though, church leaders started emphasizing the Word of Wisdom more.
 In 1921, church president Heber J. Grant made obeying the Word of Wisdom a requirement to engage in worship inside of the faith's temples.
 From that time, church leadership has emphasized the forbidding of coffee, tea, tobacco, and alcohol, but not the other guidelines concerning meat, grains, and herbs.

-Law of chastity
+In 2019, the church further clarified that the usage of marijuana and opioids is prohibited except as prescribed by a competent physician for medical purposes.

+Sexuality

 Church members are expected to follow a moral code called the law of chastity, which prohibits adultery, homosexual behavior, and sexual relations before or outside of marriage.
 As part of the law of chastity, the church strongly opposes pornography, and considers masturbation an immoral act.
+Law of chastity violations can be grounds for church discipline; resulting penalties may include having access to the temple and sacrament revoked, as well as excommunication.
+The church discourages romantic dating until around the age of 16.

 Tithing and other donations

+Church members are expected to donate one-tenth of their income to support the operations of the church.
+After initially relying on a communal lifestyle known as the law of consecration throughout most of the 1830s, the church created the law of tithing in July 1838 when the membership was concentrated in Missouri.
+Church members would frequently tithe by giving ten percent of their livestock and produce; nowadays donations are generally done with money.